School of Medicine Publications and Presentations

 Abstract

-Background: Endovascular therapy (ET) outcomes for femoropopliteal peripheral arterial disease (FP-PAD) remain suboptimal.
+Endovascular therapy (ET) outcomes for femoropopliteal peripheral arterial disease (FP-PAD) remain suboptimal.
 Cilostazol therapy may improve patency rates and decrease major adverse limb events after ET for FP-PAD.
-Our goal is to analyze published studies evaluating the use of cilostazol after ET for FP-PAD.
+Our goal was to analyze published studies evaluating the use of cilostazol after ET for FP-PAD.

-Conclusions: In randomized open label studies, peri-interventional treatment with cilostazol after ET for FP-PAD lowered the odds of restenosis and TLR (Level 1A).
-Similarly, in observational studies that adjusted for confounding, peri-interventional cilostazol therapy was associated with lower rates of restenosis, TLR, and amputation (Level 2A).
+In randomized open-label studies, peri-interventional treatment with cilostazol after ET for FP-PAD decreased the odds of restenosis and TLR (Level 1A).
+Similarly, in OSs that adjusted for confounding, peri-interventional cilostazol therapy was associated with lower rates of restenosis, TLR, and amputation (Level 2A).

 Comments